MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/plan-implementation-content.md

 The implementation guidance mirrors the cloud journey of a fictional company, Proseware, Inc. Proseware wants to migrate its on-premises LOB web application to the cloud.
 It's a customized version of the open-source monolithic Airsonic web-based media streamer.
 In this scenario, we imagine that Proseware developed the application and owns all the code.

 Company leadership wants to expand business into the EdTech application market.
-After their initial technical research, they conclude that they can use their existing internal training platform as a starting point and modernize it into a B2C EdTech app.
-To expand Proseware's business into a highly competitive EdTech market, the on-premises infrastructure needs to provide a cost-efficient means to scale.
-A migration to the cloud offers the best return on investment.
-The migration of the application should meet the increasing business demand with minimal investments in the existing monolithic app.
+After their initial technical research, they concluded that they can use their existing internal training platform as a starting point and modernize it into a B2C EdTech app.
+The long-term goal is to expose the web app to the public and to have the capacity to handle that increase in user load.
+A migration to the cloud offered the best return on investment to meet the increasing business demand with minimal investments in the existing monolithic app.
 Here are some short-term and long-term goals for the application:

 | Short-term goals | Long-term goals |
 | --- | --- |